opensearch-project/documentation-website/_observing-your-data/alerting/api.md

 missing       | string | Optional
-size          | string | Determines the size of the request to be returned. defaults to 20 startIndex    | string | The start index to start from. used for paginating results. defaults to 0 searchString  | string | Search string for looking for a specific alert. defaults to empty string severityLevel | string | Severity level to filter for. defaults to "ALL" alertState    | string | Alert state to filter for. defaults to "ALL" monitorId     | string | Filter by monitorId
+size          | string | Determines the size of the request to be returned. defaults to 20 startIndex    | string | The start index to start from. used for paginating results. defaults to 0 searchString  | String | A search string used to look for a specific alert.
+Defaults to an empty string. severityLevel | string | Severity level to filter for. defaults to "ALL" alertState    | string | Alert state to filter for. defaults to "ALL" monitorId     | string | Filter by monitorId